MasterBladeX/Novel-2-EBook/README.md

     - [Gravity Tales](https://gravitytales.com)
     - [Volare Novels](https://www.volarenovels.com)
     - [Totally Translations](https://totallytranslations.com/)
-- Automatically adds some metadata like title, cover, and author (translator used as author as it was easier to implement)
+- Automatically adds some metadata like title and cover
-- Concurrent download of chapters - *significantly* faster download of books
+- Concurrent download of chapters - *significantly* faster download of books than just downloading them one by one (I'm talking an order or 2 of magnitudes faster)

 ### Usage